tiramizoo/oxid-plugin/README.md

 *  At the **Administer Products -> Categories -> Category selection -> Tiramizoo tab**

-    Product's main category and all its parents categories need to have Tiramizoo service enabled to let containing products to be delivered by Tiramizoo service.
+    Product's main category and all its parents categories need to have Tiramizoo service enabled to let containing products be delivered by Tiramizoo service.
 Also dimensions form enables to specify default product dimensions which will apply to all products which have the category selected as a main category and will not have dimensions specified explicitly.

     Please consider, that inheritance of category properties that are not assigned as Main category, wouldn't be apply to products they have.